Heathers: Plot

 McNamara later convinces Veronica to go with her, Kurt, and Ram on a double date.
 J.D. finds the four teens that evening in a field, and Veronica leaves with him as Kurt passes out, while Ram rapes McNamara.
 The boys spread a false rumor about Veronica performing oral sex on them, ruining her reputation.
 J.D. proposes that he and Veronica lure the boys into the woods, shoot them with tranquilizers, and humiliate them by staging the scene to look like they were lovers participating in a suicide pact.
 In the forest, J.D. shoots Ram, but Veronica's shot misses Kurt, who runs away.
 J.D. chases Kurt back toward Veronica, who, realizing that the bullets are in fact lethal, fatally shoots him in a panic.
 At their funeral, the boys are made into martyrs to homophobia.
-Realizing that J.D. is intentionally murdering students he dislikes, Veronica is horrified and breaks up with him.
+Horrified that J.D. is murdering students he dislikes, Veronica breaks up with him.

 J.D. blackmails Duke into getting every student to sign a petition that, unbeknownst to her, is intended to act as a mass suicide note.
-Martha, an overweight girl who is a frequent target of bullying, attempts to kill herself by walking into traffic.
+Martha, an overweight and oft-bullied girl, attempts to kill herself by walking into traffic.
 She survives but is badly injured and mocked by her peers who believe she was attempting to copy the popular kids.
 McNamara calls a radio show to discuss her depression.
 Duke tells the entire school about the radio call, leading to McNamara being bullied.
 McNamara attempts suicide by overdosing in the girls' bathroom, but Veronica intervenes.

 Veronica returns home, where her parents inform her that J.D. stopped by, proclaiming that he is worried she will attempt suicide.
 Realizing that J.D. plans to kill her, she fakes her own suicide by hanging.
 J.D. finds her and, assuming she is dead, gives a monologue revealing his plan to blow up the school pep rally and frame it as a suicide pact.